 If a bout is stopped because of an accidental foul, the referee shall determine whether or not the contestant who has been fouled can continue.
 The Referee shall inform the Judges of the determination that the foul was accidental.
-The referee may consult with the attending Medical Practitioner.
+The Referee may consult with the attending Medical Practitioner.

-If the Contestant's chances have not been seriously jeopardised as a result of the foul, the Referee may order the bout continued after an interval of not more than five (5) minutes.
+If the Contestant's chances have not been seriously jeopardised as a result of the foul, and the foul did not involve a concussive impact to the head of the Contestant who has been fouled, the Referee may order the bout continued after a recuperative interval of not more than five (5) minutes.